avigad/mathematics_in_lean_source/source/basics.rst

     import data.real.basic

     -- BEGIN
-    variables a b c d e f : ℝ
+    variables a b c d e f g : ℝ

     example (h : a * b = c * d) (h' : e = f) :
       a * (b * e) = c * (d * f) :=
     by rw [h', ←mul_assoc, h, mul_assoc]
     -- END

+Inspection of the tactic state at the beginning of the above proof reveals that Lean indeed included the relevant variables, leaving out `g` that doesn't feature in the statement.
 We can delimit the scope of the declaration by putting it in a ``section ... end`` block.
-Finally, Lean provides us with a command to determine the type of an expression:
+Finally, recall from the introduction that Lean provides us with a command to determine the type of an expression:

 .. code-block:: lean